 And then, we also offer you the freshest, local, seasonal produce possible, fruits, herbs, flowers are all included in your share, as are also sunlight, bugs, fresh air, fragrant dirt, new experiences in eating.
 Your share is picked in advance that day for you and some portion of it will be pick your own items like berries and flowers.

-A share of apples is also available from an IPM orchard in Groton.
+A share of apples is also available from an IPM orchard in Groton later in the season.

 We invite you to join us and look forward to sharing the summer with you!